 It Starts with Legal Standing

-Will contests are adversary proceedings that are brought within the context of the probate of a decedent’s estate.
-A Will contest challenges the validity of the Will on a specific legal ground.
-As we will discuss later, there are a limited number of legal grounds for contesting a Will.
+If a person dies having left a Florida Last Will and Testament, a will contest challenges the validity of the Will on a specific legal ground.
+As we shall discuss later, there are a limited number of legal grounds for contesting a Will in Florida.

 Three Grounds for Contesting a Will in Florida